sahib/misc/the-vibes-that-i-summoned/slides.typ

 #slide[
   #comment(```md
 - Don't treat it as oracle doing your work.
 You're not like the guy in a big plant just watching and only getting active when something does not work. - You have to actively work with Claude to reach a good solution.
 You need to undestand the problem space and design it with Claude.
 Help Claude to understand the design, use Claude to understand how to design.
+- Use your second brain more often.
+Not only for Claude, but also for giving context to Claude.
 - It is basically pair programming but with machines.

 Also: be polite :-P Not to please our machine overlords, but just so you